afs202005277/UniChat/ProductVision.md

 ### Vision Statement

-UniChat - Keeping students connected through simplicity and efficiency.
-The next generation of chats for student cooperation.
+UniChat - The next generation of chats for efficient student cooperation.
+Simplicity makes perfection.

-UniChat - Keeping students connected through simplicity.
-The next generation of chats for efficient student cooperation.
+UniChat - The next generation of chats for student cooperation.
+Simplicity makes efficiency.
+Efficiency makes perfection.
+For students, by students.

 ### Main Features
 Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users (cf. RUP).